jondlm/chrome-striker/README.md

-# Double Shift Delete (Chrome Extension)
+# Striker (Chrome Extension)

-This is a small chrome plugin that allows people to remove DOM elements by hovering over them with the mouse and double tapping the shift key.
+This is a small chrome plugin that allows people to remove DOM elements by hovering over them with the mouse and holding down the shift key.
+The element will be highlighted and fade out for a second.
+If at any time you release the shift key, the element will not be deleted.